YuSugihara/MutMap/01_mutmap_commands_breakdown.md

 ## Step 3: Reference Genome Indexing

 **Description**:
-Indexing is performed on both the **cultivar** and **mutant bulk** in the same manner.
 Before aligning reads to the reference genome, the genome must be indexed.
 Indexing creates necessary data structures that make the alignment process more efficient.
 In MutMap, **BWA** and **SAMtools** are used for reference genome indexing.
 For more information on SAMtools, including correct usage and case sensitivity, please refer to the [SAMtools Manual](https://www.htslib.org/doc/samtools.html).
 Additionally, for more information on BWA, refer to the [BWA Manual](https://bio-bwa.sourceforge.net/bwa.shtml).

 **Reference Genome Indexing with BWA**: